Oil Prices Rise Due to Expected Drawdown in US Stocks | ExBulletin

 Oil Prices Rise Due to Expected Drawdown in US Stocks

-API shows drop in US crude and commodity inventories – sources Market looks at EIA inventory data due later Wednesday OPEC + struggles to pump more oil Rising gas prices add to the upward pressure

-LONDON, Sept.
-22 (Reuters) – Oil prices climbed more than a dollar on Wednesday, extending gains overnight after industry data showed U.S. crude inventories fell more than expected last week following two hurricanes, highlighting tight supply as demand improves.
+Oil prices climbed more than $ 1 on Wednesday, extending gains overnight after industry data showed U.S. crude inventories fell more than expected last week following two hurricanes , highlighting tight supply as demand improves.

-The attention of the oil market has turned to fears of a shortage of supply, after the pressure exerted on Monday by the general nervousness of the market following the possible default of the Chinese real estate developer China Evergrande Group (3333.HK).
+The attention of the oil market has turned to fears of a shortage of supply, following pressure on Monday by general market nervousness over the possible default of Chinese real estate developer China Evergrande Group.

 “Crude is supported by the API’s weekly report, which noted a larger-than-expected drop in US crude oil inventories,” said Ravindra Rao, vice president of commodities at Kotak Securities.